timothyb0912/blog/_posts/2021-11-20-Story-importance.md

 > by the person's preexisting assumptions (p.
 121).

 Simply,
+trauma raises our awareness[^1] of what is wrong--- with the world and with our worldview.
-trauma calls us to consider that what we previously believed about the world may have been incorrect.
+Trauma calls us to consider that what we previously believed about the world may have been incorrect.
 Our previous stories, models, and worldviews have given incorrect predictions, and now we have painfully suffered the consequences of these errors.